 Poetic Champions were odds on favourites to win the cup and the double ? but as we all know - anything can happen in the cup.
 Ross Burnham's Farmers reversed their earlier league defeat and ran out 3-1 winners in a fiercely competitive battle.

-Year on year, more and more thirty, forty and fifty-somethings have realised that the Casuals League offers a (fairly) safe haven, for competitive - yet corinthian - football.
-The League now boasts some sixty clubs playing across five divisions, with a new Over 45's Division started in the 2014/15 season.
+Year on year, more and more thirty, forty and fifty-somethings have realised that the Corinthians League offers a (fairly) safe haven, for competitive - yet corinthian - football.
+The League now boasts nearly seventy clubs playing across five Over 35 divisions, and two rapidly growing Over 45 divisions.